Hu Changsheng: Qinghai

 In June 2015, he was transferred to the neighboring Qinghai province.
 He was appointed head of the Organization Department of Qinghai Provincial Committee of the Chinese Communist Party, and promoted to member of the standing committee of the CCP Qinghai Provincial Committee, the province's top authority.

 Fujian

 In July 2017, he was assigned to the similar position in the coastal province Fujian.
 In February 2019, he became party chief of Xiamen, a major tourist city in Fujian province.
 In September 2020, he was promoted to become deputy party chief of Fujian.

 Heilongjiang

 In January 2021, he was transferred to northeast China's Heilongjiang province and appointed deputy party chief and party branch secretary of the provincial government.
 On 22 February, he was elected governor of Heilongjiang on the 5th session of the 13th Heilongjiang People's Congress.

 Gansu

 In December 2022, he was appointed Party Secretary of Gansu, replacing Yin Hong.
 On June 21, 2025, Hu Changsheng, secretary of the CCP Gansu Provincial Committee, proposed to further deepen Gansu-Taiwan cooperation and exchanges when he met with former Taiwan President Ma Ying-jeou and his Kuomintang party visiting the Chinese mainland.

+Tibet

+On 22 September 2026, he was appointed Party Secretary of Tibet, succeeding Wang Junzheng.